JD-Howard/TinyJson/README.md

 # Tiny Json
-This will a non-trivial revision to the original [zanders3/json](https://github.com/zanders3/json) project by Alex Parker.
-I've incorporated notable additions from other forks and uncommitted PRs.
+This is a non-trivial revision to the original [zanders3/json](https://github.com/zanders3/json) project by Alex Parker.
+I've incorporated notable additions from other forks, uncommitted PRs, and resolved various issues.
 TinyJson hasn't been that tiny in recent years, but my goal is to reorganize and enhance the project while remaining under 1000 lines in a single *.cs file output.

 ## TLDR:
-The interface of this library is considered to be self-documenting and simple to understand, just go read the public interface comments in the `TinyJsonSystemExtensions.cs` file.
+The interface of this library is considered to be self-documenting and simple to understand, just go read the XML Documentation comments in the [TinyJsonSystemExtensions.cs](https://github.com/JD-Howard/TinyJson/blob/main/src/TinyJsonSystemExtensions.cs) file.

 TinyJson is a great option if you:
 - Don't want additional dependencies.
   - Supply chain attack surface reduction was definitively one of my motivations.
   - this is configured for NetStandard2.0 targeting, but if your importing this code directly into your project, then you may need to upgrade your CSPROJ LangVersion attribute to 8.
 - Don't have complex JSON needs.
+TinyJson does have:
+  - Parse operations that always ignore property/field casing.
+  - Has fairly robust support for nullable & generic types.
+  - Does support a limited set of attribute modifiers such as IgnoreDataMember & DataMember(name ="").
+  - All serialized structs/objects require default constructors.
+  - Does NOT support abstract or interface types, but will of course work with their concrete inheritors.
 - Need to work with lots of small JSON chunks.
   - Meets or beats Newtonsoft performance for small items.
 - Don't need to work with large JSON files.
-  - Parsing is 2/3 slower than Newtonsoft on a fairly nested 8MB file.
+  - Newtonsoft is 2x faster than TinyJson at parsing a fairly nested (many) small-object 8MB file.

 You can find a 1-file merged CS output with no external dependencies in the Release folder.
 This folder also contains a DLL if your incapable of upgrading your CPROJ C# LangVersion attribute.
 I suggest using the CS file, doing a search/replace on `public static` for `internal static`, and just using it in isolation.
 I tend to stick this in my "shared" NetStandard DLL with internal/static and use `InternalsVisibleTo` to expose the functionality for my consumer projects.

+**NOTE:** Given that I don't really want or need to dig into the lingering _performance at scale_ parsing issue, this project update is largely complete at this point.
+There will be additional updates, especially in the area of unit testing, but this should be fairly close to the functional, 1-file, works everywhere, json capabilities that I needed. **Absolutely interested in pull requests if you want to help improve the functionality or expand unit tests.**

 ## Change Log